flocked/AdvancedCollectionTableView/README.md

  ## TableViewDiffableDataSource

- Simliar to `CollectionViewDiffableDataSource.
+ Simliar to CollectionViewDiffableDataSource.

   ## OutlineViewDiffableDataSource

-  A diffable data source for `NSOutlineView` simliar to `CollectionViewDiffableDataSource`.
+  A diffable data source for NSOutlineView simliar to CollectionViewDiffableDataSource.

  Example usage of a data source with a String as `ItemIdentifierType`: